team-sviluppo/cc_scrapycat/README.md

 # Usage

-After installation, type `@scrapycat` followed by the website URL to scrape the website.
+After installation, send a message with `@scrapycat` followed by the website URL to scrape the website (recursively).

+The ingest phase may be long, you need to wait for the cat's response with the number of URLs/PDFs successfully ingested.
+If some URLs fail to be ingested (due to server disconnections or other errors), the plugin will continue processing the remaining URLs and report how many were successful.

 ## Basic Usage